1nishbh/1nishbh.github.io/readings/Compilation of Short Stories by Chekhov.md

-> Every family has its joys and its horrors, but however great they may be, it’s hard for an outsider’s eye to see them; they are a secret.
+> Every family has its joys and its horrors, but however great they may be, it’s hard for an outsider���s eye to see them; they are a secret.

 ---